-To make sure that requirements are being met by the product it is necessary that each requirement is described in the product specifications and that each one is associated with at least one test case.
-This way it’s ensured that the requirement is truly considered in the product.
+To make sure that a requirement is truly considered in the product, it is necessary that it is described in the product specifications and that it is associated with at least one test case.

 If requirements change you have two different options:

 - Adjust the requirement specification accordingly and document the changes.